 Recommendations

 As recommended by (Rentschlar et al. 2018), strategies to mitigate illegal poaching of songbirds must be multi-pronged and engage all stakeholders.
 Most critically, these songbirds must be nationally protected.
 Regrettably, after the Conservation Act No. 5 of 1990 was updated in 2018, the songbird keeper community pressured the removal of some of the most valuable and overexploited species (Straw-headed Bulbul, which is classified by the IUCN as Critically Endangered).
 This unfortunate about-face puts these birds at risk once again and highlights the massive domestic demand for them.
 Furthermore, it highlights the disconnect between urban bird keepers and the source of their pets.
-We echo calls by many others (e.g. Jepson and Ladle 2005, Chng et al. 2015, Chng and Eaton 2016) for Indonesia to finally protect the species of concern recommended by the Asian Songbird Crisis Summit (Lee et al. 2016).
+Based upon our results we echo calls by others (e.g. Jepson and Ladle 2005, Chng et al. 2015, Chng and Eaton 2016) for Indonesia to finally protect the species of concern recommended by the Asian Songbird Crisis Summit (Lee et al. 2016) based upon the negative impacts of the trade on wild populations.

 Until education and behavior change campaigns are able to address the root causes, prices for rare birds will continue to rise and tempt poachers into protected areas.
 We also echo Rentschlar et al. (2018) in their assertion that captive breeding cannot mitigate demand for wild birds in Kalimantan in the absence of comprehensive regulation and enforcement.